curioussoulscafe/curious-souls-cafe/README.md

 3. **Quick Scroll to Top:** The sticky **"Top" button** located at the bottom-right corner of any topic page can be used to quickly scroll back to the top of the screen.
 This is especially useful if you've scrolled far down and need to quickly access controls or re-read the topic title.

+4. **Direct Topic Page Links**: Each topic page has its own unique URL.
+You can directly link participants to a specific topic page by appending the appropriate HTML file name to the base URL.
+For example, to direct users to the "Transitions" topic, you would use: `<URL>/transitions.html` like [this](https://curioussoulscafe.github.io/curious-souls-cafe/transitions.html).

-4. **Single Random Question for Punishments:** For participants who land on a punishment (e.g., via specific [dice](https://curioussoulscafe.substack.com/i/154389021/the-dice-decides) colors used by our facilitators) which requires them to randomly choose a question and answer it:
+5. **Single Random Question for Punishments:** For participants who land on a punishment (e.g., via specific [dice](https://curioussoulscafe.substack.com/i/154389021/the-dice-decides) colors used by our facilitators) which requires them to randomly choose a question and answer it:

    * Set the **"No. of questions to pick"** field to `1` (instead of the default value, e.g., `3`).

    * Then, have the participant tap **"Generate Questions!"** so that only one random question is displayed.

-5. **Advanced Search & Clear:**
+6. **Advanced Search & Clear:**

    * Searching with **nothing inputted in the search field** will display all questions in the current deck.
 Be mindful that this could quickly fill up the screen.